microsoft/FluidExamples/shared-string-example/README.md

 ## About this repo

-This repo is an example to demonstrate integrating the Fluid `SharedString` DDS into a [`create-react-app`](https://create-react-app.dev/).
+This is an example to demonstrate building a collaborative Text Area in React using the `SharedString`.
 To use this example, we make the following assumptions:

 1. You want to use React.js for your view
 1. You already have Node installed on your local machine.
 If not, follow the instructions [here](https://nodejs.org/en/download/).